The History of

 It is the rags to riches story of how big dreams can be accomplished with your heart, soul and integrity remaining intact all through the pain and adversity of making those dreams become a reality.

-Learn more about specific chapters of the history of Newhall Ranch by clicking on the images below (coming soon)
+Learn more about specific chapters of the history of Newhall Ranch by clicking on the images below!

 Rancho San Francisco

-Rancho San Francisco was a 46,000-acre Spanish Land Grant purchased by Henry Mayo Newhall at a Sheriff’s sale in 1875.
-He was keenly aware of the future value of the property based on his knowledge of the railroad.
+Rancho San Francisco was a 46,000-acre Mexican Land Grant purchased by Henry Mayo Newhall.
+He was keenly aware of the future value of the property based on his knowledge of the path of the new railroads that would travel right through the middle of the property.
+The history of Rancho San Francisco is told in stories and pictures of the early maps of the property.
+Click here for more details!

-Henry Mayo Newhall bought 46,000 acres along the beautiful Santa Clara River from a Sheriff’s sale in 1875 for $75,000.
-His keen eye for real estate and his previous railroad experience convinced him that someday, the property that he named “Newhall Ranch” would become a thriving metropolis.
+Henry Mayo Newhall bought 46,000 acres along the beautiful Santa Clara River from a Sheriff’s sale in 1875 for $90,000.
+His keen eye for real estate and his previous railroad experience convinced him that someday, the property named “Newhall Ranch” would become a thriving metropolis.
 How right he was.
+Click here for more details!

 Henry was blessed with five sons during his lifetime.
 His wealth provided a cultured, pampered and high society lifestyle for all of them.
 Unfortunately, Henry died in 1882.